Expectations for All Employees

 - Coordinate with other MVP teams to ensure service standards are met

 - Other duties as assigned by Management

-- Bachelor’s Degree in Accounting, Finance, or similar area a plus
+- Bachelor’s Degree in Accounting, Finance, Math, or similar area a plus

-- Office environment: indoors sitting at least 6 hours a day working on a computer with multiple monitors, keyboard, and mouse; answer phones using handset or headset
+- Office/Home office environment: indoors sitting at least 6 hours a day working on a computer with multiple monitors, keyboard, and mouse; answer calls using headset and/or hands-free

 - Some lifting up to 15 lbs.